gridscale/terraform-provider-gridscale/website/docs/r/server.html.md

     * `object_uuid` - (Required) The object UUID or id of the storage.

-* `network` - (Optional) Connects a network to the server. **NOTE: Due to a known issue ([issue #142](https://github.com/gridscale/terraform-provider-gridscale/issues/142)) about network ordering, the argument `ordering` should be set and the network list should be sorted by their name.
-Another workaround is to use [lifecycle.ignore_changes](https://www.terraform.io/docs/language/meta-arguments/lifecycle.html#ignore_changes) temporarily to prevent the server from being rebooted.
+* `network` - (Optional) Connects a network to the server.
+The network ordering of the server corresponds to the order of the networks in the server resource block.

     * `object_uuid` - (Required) The object UUID or id of the network.

-    * `ordering` - (Optional) Defines the ordering of the network interfaces.
+    * `ordering` - *DEPRECATED* (Optional) Defines the ordering of the network interfaces.
 Lower numbers have lower PCI-IDs.

     * `bootdevice` - (Optional, Computed) Make this network the boot device.
 This can only be set for one network.

+    * `ip` - (Optional) Manually assign DHCP IP to the server (if applicable).

     * `firewall_template_uuid` - (Optional) The UUID of firewall template.